Collingwood Manor massacre: Massacre

-After failing to pay back past debts to the Purple Gang, Ray Bernstein, one of the founders of the gang, developed a plan to kill the "Third Avenue Terrors."
+After failing to pay back past debts to the Purple Gang, Ray Bernstein, one of the founders of the gang, developed a plan to kill the Third Avenue Terrors.
 Bernstein would use Sol Levine as an unknown accomplice to the crime.
 Levine was a good friend of both groups.
 The plan started by buying an apartment at the Collingwood Manor Apartments.
 Bernstein then convinced Levine that the Purples had decided to let Lebowitz, Paul, and Sutker be their agents in the liquor business.
 A meeting was apparently set up to meet with Levine and the other men later.

 The meeting was called on September 16, 1931.
 Levine and the men met up at 1740 Collingwood Avenue.
 After engaging in a quick conversation, Bernstein left to go start the getaway car.
 He waited for the sound of backfiring and honking the horn to cue the men left in the apartment to carry out the plan.
-Fleisher stood to his feet, pulled out a .38 caliber revolver, and shot Lebowitz at point-blank range.
+Fleisher stood, pulled out a .38 caliber revolver, and shot Lebowitz at point-blank range.
 Irving Milberg and Harry Keywell jumped up and began to shoot.
 That was not the first major massacre carried out by Keywell, who also took part in the St. Valentine's Day Massacre, along with other Purple Gang members.
 Keywell emptied his revolver into Sutker and Milberg emptied his into Paul.
 While all of that was happening, Sol Levine watched helplessly as the men scrambled to save their lives.